-Soft and flaky sourdough scone recipe.
+These sourdough scones are soft, flaky and best served warm right out of the oven.
 This is a great way to use that leftover discard.
 They are easy to make and are best when served warm with some butter and raspberry jam.

 A sourdough starter is such a great ingredient.
 There is nothing better than fresh, homemade sourdough bread.